Georgia’s Ongoing Crisis: What to Expect?

 * International isolation

-The analysts agree that Georgian society needs to continue protesting and maintaining its position on demanding the release of prisoners and new elections.
-They also emphasize the importance of debunking GD propaganda on EU integration and promoting European values in the country.
+The analysts agree that Georgian society needs to continue protesting and maintaining its position on demanding the release of and new elections.
+They also emphasize the importance of debunking GD propaganda on EU and promoting in the country.

 Some key points mentioned by the analysts include: